alecokas/alecokas.github.io/_posts/2020-03-09-tools-for-ethical-machine-learning-development.markdown

   <li>Modeling</li>
   <li>Deployment</li>
 </ol>
 The relative importance of each of these sections will vary depending on the specifics of your project.
-For instance, one can imagine that an industry application may require a higher standard for data storage and deploment items than a internal academic project.
+Furthermore, one can imagine that an industry application may require a higher standard for data storage and deploment items than a internal academic project.
+An example of an issue which could have benefitted from an ethical checklist is <a href="http://content.time.com/time/business/article/0,8599,1954643,00.html">Nikon's facial recognition</a> system detecting Asian eyes as being closed.
+The collection bias item in Deon's default checklist may have raised enough questions for an appropreate dataset which includes Asian faces to be curated.
 Take a look at the Deon <a href="https://github.com/drivendataorg/deon/">repository</a> and <a href="https://github.com/drivendataorg/deon/wiki/Overview">wiki</a> for more information on how to use their tool how ethics checklists can support your machine learning project.
 </div>
 <br/>

 ### Model audits
 <div style="text-align: justify">
 Once an ethics checklist has been set up, one way to assess the fairness of the predictions being made by the model is by an <em>audit</em>.
 This involves a programmatic assessment of the model predictions as well as the ground truth labels with the aim of uncovering biases or prejudice.
-From obvious applications, such as medical and autonomous vehicles, through to legal and financial recommendations, the importance of ensuring fair models is essential.
-The Center for Data Science and Public Policy at the University of Chicago have developed a bias and fairness audit tool called <a href="http://www.datasciencepublicpolicy.org/projects/aequitas/">Aequitas</a>.
+From obvious applications, such as medical and autonomous vehicles, through to legal and financial recommendations, the importance of ensuring fair models is essential. <em>The Center for Data Science and Public Policy</em> at <em>the University of Chicago</em> have developed a bias and fairness audit tool called <a href="http://www.datasciencepublicpolicy.org/projects/aequitas/">Aequitas</a>.
 Aequitas can be used as a Python library, a command line tool, or via a web interface to generate a report as well as detailed statistics about biases and the fairness in your model.
 This assessment is done for a number of bias metrics, defined in the <em>fairness tree</em>.
 </div>

 <div style="text-align:left"><img src="/post_pdfs/tools_for_ethical_machine_learning_development/Fairness-Weeds-1200x897.png" />